etsauer/casl-ansible/README.md

 ### Automation of Cluster Installation on Your Own (BYO) Infrastructure

-Additionally, for those who are using infrastructure that is either not yet fully automated, or not yet supported through a CASL provider, we provide a [Bring Your Own Infrastructure](./docs/BYO_INFRASTRUCTURE.adoc) guide to using CASL.
+For those who are using infrastructure that is either not yet fully automated, or not yet supported through a CASL provider, we provide a [Bring Your Own Infrastructure](./docs/BYO_INFRASTRUCTURE.adoc) guide to using CASL.

 ### Automation of OpenShift Cluster Content